dirigible-io/dirigible-io.github.io/help/project.md

 The applications created with Eclipse Dirigible comply with the [Dynamic Applications](concepts_dynamic_applications.html) concept and structure.

-The main project goal is to provide all required capabilities needed to develop and run an end-to-end vertical applications in the cloud for the shortest time ever.
+The main project goal is to provide all required capabilities needed to develop and run end-to-end vertical applications in the cloud in the shortest time ever.

 The environment itself runs directly in a browser, therefore does not require additional downloads and installations.
 It packs all the needed components, which makes it a self-contained and well-integrated software stack that can be deployed on any Java based Web server, such as Tomcat, Jetty, JBoss, etc.